Spring is here in Northern Michigan and forests throughout the region are filling with the scent of wild leeks (also known as ramps).

-Almost any wooded property in Northern Michigan will have wild leeks, and spotting them is easy: Just look for the first green foliage on the forest floor after the snow melts until late May or early June.
+Almost any wooded property will have wild leeks, and spotting them is easy: Just look for the first green foliage on the forest floor after the snow melts until late May or early June.
 Both the greens and bulbs are edible.

 Leeks grow in clusters that originate from a single growing point under the ground.
 But don’t be greedy and dig up the whole cluster with a shovel.
 Pick two or three leeks farthest out on the cluster, reaching in with a finger to snap the individual leeks off horizontally rather than yanking them out of the ground.
 This method leaves the growing point intact to produce again next year.